rixx/twitch-tools/rewards/etymology.md

   Both its sounds and senses have since been influenced by 'out' and 'rage' though.
 - September/seven: Septem is a member of the big Indo-European family of 'seven' words that also includes Welsh saith, Czech sedm, Sanskrit sapta and Greek heptá.
-- midwife: mid (as german mit, with) and wif (woman)
-- desk and disc both derive from the greek diskos, which in turn started as the verb diskein, to throw. disc was then the thing you threw, while discus in latin meant "platter", and in medieval latin turned into "writing table" (desca)
 - wade: PIE word that appears only in Germanic languages + Latin.
   Obviously German waten (same meaning), but also ford/Furt, latin vadere (to go) and vadare (to wade) used to be a strong verb until the 16th cent!
   NOT related to "water", but via latin to invasion, and via spanish to vamoose (actual spanish vamos)
-- naprawo geradeaus auf serbisch und rechts auf russisch
 - -win or win- (edwin, winfried): from wi·ne, friend.
 Very distantly related to Venus!
-- *reg, PIE: move in a straight line -> rule. in direct and erect, blush. but the other meaning in reign, reich, bishopric friedrich/frederick, reckless, regal, sanskrit raj (king), and, of course: gaulish RIX (vercingetorix): king, and all forms of right/recht/recte/straight
 - but King: from cyning, which, from *kuningaz, wherefrom König. unsure origin: could be from cynn (-> kin), and therefore leader of people or from old germanic word for noble birth. much debate among sociology based historian speculations BUT but the originally used word: þeoden (king, chief of tribe)
-- fee, from PIE for "cattle".
-Merged from OEng "feoh" (livestock, still alive in German Vieh), from PIE peku* (pecu, cattle and pecunia, Money).
-ALSO from OFrench fieu, meaning and evolving into fief. meaning evolved from cattle, to land  holdings, to heritable services to be paid to a feudal lord, and then just money paid for a privilege feudal
-- treasure, treasury: related to german "tresor" (safe), both from greek/latin thesaurus
-- book! -> german buch, buche (beech), probably from writing on beechwood tablets. tree-based writing words common, latin from birch, sanskrit is from ash, librum/livre/library/libretto from "inner bark of trees" (russian lub means bark!). fun fact, library used to be bochord, literally book hoard (cf thesaurus) BUT to book sth is a completely different work, OEng bocian, to grant/assign by charter
 - "ear" has strong PIE roots as many fundamental words do.
 Ohr, øre, aus (greek), auris, ausis (lithuanian)
   unrelated: an ear of corn, west saxon æher, related to ähre, Latin acus (chaff), greek akoste (barley) – all generally from *ak, pointy thing (-> acid, acute, exACerbated) etc